-DEFINITION OF BISEXUALITY: “I call myself bisexual because I acknowledge that I have in myself the potential to be attracted – romantically and/or sexually – to people of more than one sex and/or gender, not necessarily at the same time, not necessarily in the same way, and not necessarily to the same degree.”
+DEFINITION OF BISEXUALITY: “I call myself bisexual because I acknowledge that I have in myself the potential to be attracted–romantically and/or sexually–to people of more than one gender, not necessarily at the same time, in the same way, or to the same degree.”

 ON USING INCLUSIVE LANGUAGE: “Someone wrote on one of the email lists, ‘How many letters do we need to have?’
 My response: ‘as many letters as it takes to ensure that everyone feels included.'”

 ON OPPRESSION: “Some folks say that bisexuals are not oppressed because at least we are accepted by mainstream society when we are involved with members of the opposite sex.
 Agreed, society may like us when we show that piece of who we are.
 But conditional acceptance is not really acceptance at all.
 When we show our other side, our gay side, we suffer the same discrimination as other gay men and lesbians.
 We don’t lose only half our children in custody battles.
 When homophobia hits, we don’t get just half fired from our jobs (put on half time, perhaps?).
 We don’t get just half gay-bashed when we are out with our same-sex lovers (“Oh please, only hit me on my left side.
 You see, I’m bisexual!’).
 We, too, get discriminated against because we are gay.”